Dandenong

-A regional transport hub and manufacturing center of Victoria, Dandenong is located at the junctional region of the Dandenong Valley Highway, Princes Highway, Monash Freeway and Dingley Freeway, and is the gateway town of the Gippsland railway line into West Gippsland.
-It is directly neighbored from the north and south by two sister suburbs Dandenong North and Dandenong South, from the east by Doveton, and from the northwest and southwest by Noble Park and Keysborough, respectively.
-The easternmost and westernmost neighborhoods of suburb are also unofficially named Dandenong East and Dandenong West, separated from the main portions of the suburb by Stud Road and Princes Highway, and Cheltenham Road and Gladstone Road/Jones Road/Bennet Street, respectively.
+A regional transport hub and manufacturing centre of Victoria, Dandenong is located at the junctional region of the Dandenong Valley Highway, Princes Highway, Monash Freeway and Dingley Freeway, and is the gateway town of the Gippsland railway line into West Gippsland.
+It is directly neighboured from the north and south by the two sister suburbs Dandenong North and Dandenong South, from the east by Doveton, and from the northwest and southwest by Noble Park and Keysborough, respectively.
+The easternmost and westernmost neighbourhoods of the suburb are also unofficially named Dandenong East and Dandenong West, separated from the main portions of the suburb by Stud Road and Princes Highway, and Cheltenham Road and Gladstone Road/Jones Road/Bennet Street, respectively.

-Dandenong began as a township in 1852 and at the start of the 20th century was an important regional city with its own suburbs.
+Dandenong began as a township in 1852, and at the start of the 20th century was an important regional city with its own suburbs.
 During the mid-20th century it became a major manufacturing and commercial area, and eventually an incorporated satellite city of the expanding Greater Melbourne conurbation.
 A business district, the former town centre, covers much of its area and is one of the largest in Greater Melbourne.
 It is currently undergoing major transit-oriented urban renewal, which was first planned in the Melbourne 2030 strategy.

 History

 Early history

-Prior to the European settlement of Australia, the flat to undulating land was densely forested with red gum and was inhabited by the Woiwurrung Indigenous Australian tribe.

-The name is generally thought to be derived from the Woiwurrung word "Tanjenong" meaning "lofty mountains" possibly referring to the nearby Dandenong ranges.
+The name is generally thought to be derived from the Woiwurrung word "Tanjenong" meaning "lofty mountains", possibly referring to the nearby Dandenong ranges.

 Another popular theory is that the name comes from 'bad flour', or 'no good damper'.
 A local tale revolves around local aboriginals obtaining a bag of lime and mistakenly using it to make damper.
 An old local hotel was the 'No Good Damper Inn'.

 A third version has the name Dandenong coming from 'a burning' and 'the past' reflecting bushfires on the Dandenongs.